January 21, 2026

 Ford founded a whole new company and immediately began producing the Model A at the Mack Avenue Assembly in Detroit.
 This model proved profitable, and for the next twenty years, a succession of models would be developed, culminating in the Model T, which would sell over 15 million vehicles.

-At that time, automobiles were crafted with about 100 board feet of wood in each vehicle.
+At that time, automobiles were crafted from about 100 board feet of wood each.
 Finished wood could be found in the steering wheel, dashboard, chassis, and wheels.
 Wood consumption was huge.
 Each production day, one million board feet a day was used to manufacture the popular Model T’s, whose chassis was made mostly of wood.

 The Village Industry Experiment

-Ford, ever the innovator with minimizing waste, sought solutions to avoid depending on suppliers for components that made up his marvelous machines; this included milled wood.
-During this period, Ford was also in the midst of a massive undertaking to bring small-scale manufacturing to rural areas.
+Ford, ever the innovator in minimizing waste, sought solutions to avoid depending on suppliers for components that made up his marvelous machines, including milled wood.
+During this period, Ford was also undertaking a massive effort to bring small-scale manufacturing to rural areas.
 His Village Industry experiment sought to reduce the reliance on large centralized factories.
 Ford was also concerned about the reliance on fossil fuels.
 He saw it as a potential threat to national security and to the Ford enterprise.
-The innovator’s interest in producing Henry Ford Charcoal came out of that same mindset.
+The innovator’s interest in producing Henry Ford Charcoal stemmed from that same mindset.

 Ford’s Upper Peninsula Operations